OK, that makes sense then. I just couldn’t wrap my head around how the files had gone missing.

 I’ve pointed SABnzbd to the /repo-cache folder, and in the categories tab, everything is now back to normal.
 I’ll make a backup of autoProcessMedia.cfg just in case everything is reset again later.

-So, as-of right-now, the Lidarr package can’t be run.
+So, as of right now, the Lidarr package can’t be run.
 Existing Lidarr users will find their installation broken when Lidarr next updates, and Lidarr will be removed from sherpa support on the next stable QPKG release.

 There are various versions available in the myQNAP repository if you’d like to continue using this application, but these require the purchase of a core QPKG from Stéphane.

 You may be able to transfer your existing configs across to it.
-Don’t install the myQNAP version until you’ve manually backed-up your configs though.
+Don’t install the myQNAP version until you’ve manually backed up your configs though.

 Your sherpa Lidarr should be manually uninstalled via your QTS App Center.